joehalloran/sql-coursework/README.md

 ### Queries

 This question requires a definition of "beta-blockers".
-In lieu of genuine medical expertise, a list was found on the NHS choices website *(Beta-blockers - NHS Choices (2017))*.
+In lieu of genuine medical expertise, a list was found on the NHS Choices website *(Beta-blockers - NHS Choices (2017))*.

 The term "prescribed the most" also requires some consideration.
 If we are counting the number of times a doctor issues a prescription, we should look at the 'items' column.
 If we were looking at the sheer amount of drugs that was given to patients, we should look at 'quantity'.
 I felt focusing on the sum of 'items' would best reflect the question.